syntasso/kratix-docs/docs/_partials/_using-multiple-promises.md

 #### Run the application deploy pipeline {#deploy-pipeline}

 With all the necessary resources available, you will now change hats to be a part of the application team who can now design and run their own CI/CD pipeline using the provided Jenkins service.
+In this step, you will deploy a [sample application](https://github.com/syntasso/sample-golang-app) through a Jenkins pipeline, that uses Postgres for persistence and Knative for serving the application.

 Access the Jenkins UI in a browser, as in the [previous step](installing-a-promise).